vanus-labs/docs/user-manual/connectors/source/mysql.md

 # MySQL Source
 This document provides a brief introduction of MySQL Source.
-It is also designed to guide you through the process of running an MySQL Source Connector.
+It is also designed to guide you through the process of running a MySQL Source Connector.
 ## Introduction
 The MySQL Source is a [Vance Connector][vc] that use [Debezium][debezium]